Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments: Theory

-The MI approach, first introduced in quantum chemistry by Nesbet~\cite{PhysRev.155.51,PhysRev.155.56,PhysRev.175.2}, is based upon the $n$-body Bethe--Goldstone expansion~\cite{Bethe-Goldstone} of the correlation energy of a molecule.
-The correlation energy ($E_c$), defined as the difference between the exact ($E_\text{exact}$) and the Hartree--Fock (mean-field) energy ($E_\text{HF}$), can be expanded as
+The MI approach relies on the many-body or $n$-body Bethe--Goldstone expansion~\cite{Bethe-Goldstone} of the electron correlation energy of a molecule.
+It was first introduced in quantum chemistry by Nesbet.~\cite{PhysRev.155.51,PhysRev.155.56,PhysRev.175.2} The electron correlation energy ($E_\text{c}$) is defined as the difference between the exact ($E_\text{exact}$) and the Hartree--Fock (mean-field) energy ($E_\text{HF}$).
+Using the many-body expansion, the electron correlation energy can be expressed in terms of $n$-body increments ($\epsilon_{i} $, $\epsilon_{ij}$, $\epsilon_{ijk}$, and $\epsilon_{ijkl}$) as